DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

                                                     shuffle=1, trainingsetindex=0, track_method='box/skeleton')
 ```
 You should **cross-validate** the tracking parameters. ([Here is more information](functionDetails.md#cross-validation-of-inference-parameters-a-madeeplabcut-critical-point)).
 Namely, you can iteratively change the parameters, run `convert_detections2tracklets` then load them in the GUI (`refine_tracklets`).
 Note, that in the main Project Manager GUI there is a button for you to launch the inference file to seemlessly edit and rapidly test.

+Animal assembly and tracking quality can be assessed via `deeplabcut.utils.make_labeled_video.create_video_from_pickled_tracks`.
+This function provides an additional diagnostic tool before moving on to refining tracklets.

 Secondly, you need to **refine the tracklets**.
 You can fix both "major" ID swaps, i.e. perhaps when animals cross, and you can micro-refine the individual body points.
 You will load the `...trackertype.pickle` file that was created above, and then you can launch a GUI to interactively refine the data.
 This also has several options, so please check out the docstring.
 Upon saving the refined tracks you get an `.h5` file (akin to what you might be used to from standard DLC.
 You can also load (1) filter this to take care of small jitters, and (2) load this `.h5` this to refine (again) in case you find another issue, etc!